 Stop blaming yourself for the separation.
 Instead of being stuck in a cycle of regret and self-judgment, be kind and compassionate to yourself.
-People that practice high levels of self-compassion after a separation experience less divorce-related distress, found in a study published in the 2011 issue of Psychological Science that followed 105 recently separated people for nine months.
+People that practice high levels of self-compassion after a separation experience less divorce-related distress, found in a study.
 Forgive yourself for any of the things that you wish you could have done differently.
 Accept that it's normal for some marriages to grow apart and end.

 Acknowledge and Accept Your Feelings